 The Best Virginia Woolf Books, recommended by Hermione Lee

 Virginia Woolf was long dismissed as a ‘minor modernist’ but now stands as one of the giants of 20th century literature.
-Her biographer, Hermione Lee, talks us through the best Virginia Woolf books, novels and essays, and diaries, of Virginia Woolf.
+Her biographer, Hermione Lee, talks us through the novels, essays, and diaries of Virginia Woolf.

 The Best George Orwell Books, recommended by D J Taylor